The Paul Reiser Show: Reception

 The show did not receive good ratings.
 The premiere episode received ratings lower than those for the premiere of Perfect Couples, the show it had replaced.
-Reuters reported that the show's premiere was "NBC's lowest rating ever for an in-season comedy premiere".
+Reuters reported that the show's premiere attracted "NBC's lowest rating ever for an in-season comedy premiere".
 The second episode's ratings dropped even further and the show was canceled shortly after.
 Amy Landecker said she first learned of the show's demise by doing an Internet search before getting an email confirming the show's official cancellation hours later.

 The show was also negatively reviewed, with Metacritic reporting a rating of only 38 out of 100.
 Emily VanDerWerff of The A.V.
 Club gave the show a D+, writing that it was best summarized by the word "complacent" and that "everything about it feels off-putting and weird".
 She compared it unfavorably to Curb Your Enthusiasm, calling it a "weird copycat" that "takes most of the trappings of Curb but misses almost all of the soul".
 Alan Pergament, the TV critic for The Buffalo News, also drew comparisons between Curb Your Enthusiasm (going so far as to call it a "direct steal") and the drama Men of a Certain Age, but noted that Reiser's "good guy" personality was not as good a fit for the format as Larry David's arrogance was for Curb.